“Kennedy is a cultural ambassador of the first order..

 It seems like the world is now in a tailspin into cultural mediocrity.
 Few believe in a better future.
 Reality TV and violent video games provide young people with mindless options for conformity.
 If this continues, what will mankind look like in one hundred years?
 The best and brightest?
 Will man be a slave to his own fears?
 Or will he transcend his animal instinct in order to solve the big question, “When does quality life end and absolute survival begin?
 Aristotle said, “Life is a festival only to the wise.”

 The torch of world leadership which America constantly has to earn, has not been given historically to other nations.
 There were dictators, war lords and kings.
 From its birth in 1776, America has tried to carry that torch alone, yet may fall like Rome.
 For that catastrophe to happen, American people of the fifty states, must allow the Washington, DC politicians and financial oligarchs to destroy the Constitution of the American republic.
 Tyranny or Liberty.
 It is the American’s choice, yet many know it not.
 We live in critical times.
 Each state will soon decide America’s future, causing a chain of events unstoppable.

 We must bring back our pioneer spirit.
 We owe it to the founding fathers to continue the ideals which they fought and died for.
-Even as nations continue to globalize, I feel there should be a special place where the people of the world look for inspiration.
+Even as nations continue to globalize, there should be a place where people of the world look toward for inspiration.
 If America loses that, it loses its essence.
 Why have the Statue of Liberty if America is just another country?
 If America doesn’t carry that torch, who will?

 I ask you to join me in my mission.